-Termites (White Ants) have existed for millions of years and believe it or not the closest insect they are related to are cockroaches not ants.
-Termites belong to the insect order of isoptera meaning "iso" meaning equal and "ptera" meaning wings, referring to the reproductive termite known as alates which have wings that are similar shape, and venation of the four wings.
+Termites (White Ants) are prehistoric and have existed for millions of years and believe it or not the closest insect they are related to are cockroaches.
+Termites belong to the insect order of isoptera meaning "iso" meaning equal and "ptera" meaning wings, referring to the reproductive termite known as alates or flying termites which have wings that are similar shape, and venation of the four wings.

 Castes Within the Termite Colony